Virgin Money is one of the companies within the Virgin Group, founded by Sir Richard Branson.

-Deciding where to slot away your cash can be tricky, with a wide range of savings products to pick from.
-You could choose an easy access savings account, with unlimited withdrawals if you think you might need short-term access to your cash.
-However, check the terms and conditions as many of these accounts come with a bonus for a certain period, meaning you’d stop getting the attractive rate of interest at some point.
-You’d then need to think about switching to a better deal.
+Deciding where to slot away your cash can be tricky, with such a wide range of savings products to choose from.
+You could, for example, decide on an easy access savings account, where you can add to your account whenever you like and benefit from unlimited withdrawals if you think you might need short-term access to your cash.
+Interest rates on this type of account are variable so can change.

-Another option is a fixed-rate savings account, although make sure you’re happy to tie up your savings for a specific period with one of these.
+Another option is a fixed-rate savings account, where you can be sure of the return you’ll get on your savings.
+However, you'll need to make sure you’re happy to tie up your cash for a specific length of time with one of these.
 Rates are typically fixed for one, two, three or more years.

 Thanks to the Personal Savings Allowance, savings interest is now paid without any deduction of tax.
 If you are a standard rate (20%) taxpayer, you can earn up to £1,000 in savings interest tax-free each year.
 Higher rate (40%) taxpayers can earn up to £500 a year in savings interest without paying tax.

 Those on the additional rate (45%) do not benefit from a Personal Savings Allowance and must pay tax on savings interest.